MatiasDuhalde/3d-graphics/report.md

 - `image` for image manipulation and saving, analogous to the `stb_image` library used in the course.
 - `rand` for random number generation, analogous to the C++'s `random` standard library.
 - `rayon` for parallelism, analogous to OpenMP or other parallelism libraries.

+**No particular external code sources were used, but several chunks of the code are based on the C++ snippets shown in class.**

 ## Usage